ietf-wg-asdf/SDF/sdf.md

-The `sdfEvent` group contains declarations of Events, which can model affordances that inform about "happenings" associated with a Thing modeled by the enclosing Object; these may result in a signal being stored or emitted as a result.
+The `sdfEvent` group contains declarations of Events, which can model affordances that inform about "happenings" associated with a Thing modeled by the enclosing sdfObject; these may result in a signal being stored or emitted as a result.

 Note that there is a trivial overlap with sdfProperty state changes,